andreasvc/berkeley-coreference-analyser/README.md

 ##  Questions and Answers

-Q: I'm getting errors such as "SyntaxError: invalid syntax", "ValueError: zero length field name in format", what's broken?
+Q: I'm getting errors such as "TypeError: initial_value must be unicode or None, not str", what's broken?

 A: Check your version of Python.
-This code was designed for Python 2.7.x, it will not work with Python 3 or with Python 2.6.x and earlier.
+This code was designed for Python 2.7.x, but later converted to Python 3.3+, it will not work with earlier versions.

 Q: What about languages other than English?